-Biden planning to give an update on situation in Afghanistan
+Biden says US-led evacuation from Kabul is accelerating

 Austin said the airlift would continue for as long as possible.

 “We’re gonna try our very best to get everybody, every American citizen who wants to get out, out,” Austin said in the interview.
 “And we’ve got -- we continue to look at different ways to -- in creative ways -- to reach out and contact American citizens and help them get into the airfield.”
-He later said this included non-Americans who qualify for evacuation, including Afghans who have applied for Special Immigrant Visas.

-Austin noted that the U.S. military on Thursday had used helicopters to move 169 Americans into the airport from the grounds of a nearby hotel in the capital.
-That is the only announced instance of U.S. forces going beyond the airport to get evacuees.

 The British military said Sunday another seven people had been killed in the unceasing crush of crowds outside the airport.
-The U.S. military took control of the airport for evacuations a week ago as the capital fell to the Taliban.
-But Taliban forces controlling the streets around the airport, and the throngs of people gathering outside in hope of escape, have made it difficult and dangerous for foreigners and their Afghan allies to get through.

 Republicans in Congress stepped up their criticism of Biden’s response.
 “If the Taliban is saying that Americans can travel safely to the airport, then there is no better way to make sure they get safely to the airport than to use our military to escort them,” GOP Sen. Joni Ernst of Iowa, an Army veteran, said on ABC’s “This Week.”